sutardjik/poppyviz/README.md

 # PanPop

-An interactive website using the Streamlit framework that visualizes the population trends of six countries from 1950 to 2020 using population pyramids and annual growth line graphs.
-It offers users an engaging and informative way to explore demographic changes, providing interactive sliders for specific years and access to linked data sources for additional context.
+An interactive web app using the Streamlit framework that visualizes the population trends of six countries from 1950 to 2020 using population pyramids and annual growth line graphs.
+PanPop explores demographic changes, providing interactive sliders for specific years and access to linked data sources for additional context.

 ## Home